sr320/course-fish310-2015/Lab Worksheets MD/Cnidaria Lab 2015.md

 Fish310 <br>
 Spring 2015

 Organisms:

-- Representative members of hydrozoa (thecate and athecate), anthozoa, and scyphozoa
+- Representative members of hydrozoa, anthozoa, and scyphozoa
 - Live Metridium
 - Brine shrimp larvae
 - Preserved cnidaria specimens

-Equipment needed (in addition to generic)
+Special equipment:

 - Compound microscopes
 - Dissecting microscopes
 - Dilute acetic acid
-- Particles for feeding if no brine shrimp larvae
+- brine shrimp larvae or other particles for feeding
 - Lined bucket for mort waste (biohazard bags necessary?)

 ---

 #Introduction to Cnidarians
 In today’s lab we will be observing members of the phylum Cnidaria.
-You will become familiar with the external and internal anatomy of 3 representative classes; Hydrozoa, Anthozoa, and Scyphozoa.
-A live sea anemone (Metridium) dissection will be performed; please work in groups to conserve animals.
+You will become familiar with the external and internal anatomy of 3 representative classes: **Hydrozoa**, **Anthozoa**, and **Scyphozoa**.
+A live sea anemone (_Metridium spp._) dissection will be performed; please work in groups to conserve animals.
 All animals have been anesthetized prior to dissection.
 Remember to walk around the room and check out other people’s dissections and/or wet mounts.
 They may be able to see something you didn’t or you may be able to offer insight.

 Cnidarians (“cnida” = nettle or stinging thread) are a plylum with ~10,000 living species described, almost entirely marine.
 Common cnidarians include jellyfish, corals, sea anemones, box jellies, fire corals, sea pens, and sea pansies.
 Two strikingly different body plans are found among cnidarians: a polyp form (typically asexual and benthic) and a medusa form (typically sexual and planktonic/pelagic).
 Some members of the phylum have both a polyp and medusa stage.
 Most cnidarians have radial symmetry, although sea pens have bilateral symmetry.
 Cnidarians do not have a head and are situated on an oral-aboral axis.
 Despite differences in body plans, both polyps and medusa share the same basic body construction; 2 layers of epithelium (=ectoderm) and gastrodermis (=endoderm)) with mesoglea in between.
 Mesoglea is made of secreted mucopolysaccharides, collagen, and water and is not a true tissue.